asoucase/homelab-docker-registry/registry/certs/README.md

 # Note

-Please generate your own TLS key & certificate and copy files into this folder.
+Please generate your own TLS key & certificate and copy them into this folder.